 Grebes are good swimmers and divers, but not so good at walking on land.
 They feed, sleep and build nests on water.
 Grebes swim with their chicks on their backs, and feed them fish.

 The Australasian bittern (matuku) is shy, and hides among plants.
-At night, the male makes a booming sound to attract females.
+At night and on misty days, the male makes a booming sound to attract females.

 The black swan is New Zealand’s largest wetland bird, and came from Australia.
-New Zealand’s extinct native swan may have been the same species.
+New Zealand’s extinct native swan is believed to have been the same species.

 Paradise shelducks (pūtangitangi) are often seen in pairs – the male has a black head, and the female’s is white.